 Irish Colcannon is a popular version of mashed potatoes.
-I make mine with leeks and cabbage which results in a delicious side dish – no gravy needed with these mashed potatoes!
+I make mine with leeks and cabbage which results in a delicious side dish – no gravy is needed with these mashed potatoes!
 A great side option for dinner on St. Patrick’s Day!

 My mom used to make a similar version of this back in the day.
 Of course, we didn’t know that her dish had a fancy name like colcannon.
 But, we most certainly did eat our fair share of her version.

 In fact, I’m pretty sure most Newfoundlanders have eaten a version of Irish Colcannon quite regularly.
 It reminds me so much of the fried-up leftovers of a typical Jiggs Dinner.
 I remember well the taste of that particular dish!

 I’m know for sure that my mom never used leeks!
 In fact, I hadn’t heard of them at all until I was in my teen years.
 My Aunt Helen used to make a Leek and Potato Soup quite often.
 Mom would have used all onion rather than onion and leek.
 And, instead of savoy cabbage, she would have opted for the regular green cabbage.